stcline/RPi_Lab-Comparing_Sensors/README.md

 ![Humiture Sensor](https://github.com/stcline/RPi_Lab-Comparing_Sensors/blob/main/DHT11_Sensor_RPi.JPG?raw=true)

-### Code Execution
+### Procedure: Code Execution

-Start by cloning the repository for this lab:
+1. Start by cloning the repository for this lab:

 `git clone https://github.com/stcline/RPi_Lab-Comparing_Sensors`

 `cd RPi_Lab-Comparing_Sensors`

-Each script is for a different prototype.
+2. Each script is for a different prototype.
 Run each script and compare the results.

 `sudo python3 limit.py`

 `sudo python3 ultrasonic.py`

-For the last part of the project some additional packages will need to be installed.
+3. For the last part of the project some additional packages will need to be installed.

-To start with update your package lists and install a few Python libraries :
+- To start, update your package lists and install a few Python libraries :

 `cd ..`